reyale/ds-commando/README.md

 ### load

-Base script that loads a dataframe and drops to terminal for investigation  `./load ./data/episode_master.csv`.
+Base script that loads a dataframe and drops to terminal for investigation  `load ./data/episode_master.csv`.

-1. can take stdin: `cat ./data/episode_master.csv | load`
+can take stdin: `cat ./data/episode_master.csv | load`

 ```